 The Gondwana Link program is broadly synergistic with the National Wildlife Corridors Plan (NWCP), and a detailed Gap Analysis has been completed (Gondwana Link 2013) documenting this.
-For both the national program and for Gondwana Link, the underpinning principles are synergistic and operate across the entire approach, so it is more appropriate to consider them as a whole rather than as individual principles.
+While noting that since 2013 the Commonwealth Government has not committed to achieving the National Plan, we still consider it a useful approach.
+For both the national plan and for Gondwana Link, the underpinning principles are synergistic and operate across the entire approach, so it is more appropriate to consider them as a whole rather than as individual principles.
 Section 12 gives a broad comparison between the key principles of both Gondwana Link and the NWCP, along with a summary of how implementation of this plan will improve alignment between them, bearing in mind that all actions need to be consistent with all principles.